FenyxInvincible/MacroJ/README.md

 **Note:** _propagateCall_ may lead to infinite loop and OutOfMemory exception.

 ### PixelChecker
-Starts listening pixel color change and perform actions if color is (or not) changed
+Starts listening pixel color change and perform actions if color is (or not) changed.
+Pressing macro key starts listening.
+Pressing it again, will stop listening

 ```json
 "CAPSLOCK": {//key which starts listening